 The LIFO, FIFO, FEFO, and Average Cost methods are common for an accountant.
 Accountants often use this method to determine and manage the sales system in the company.
 However, this method is complex and takes a lot of time to work on.
 This is what makes an accountant need integrated accounting software from HashMicro.

-Moreover, companies can adopt an ERP system that allows them to integrate their business functions, automate financial reports, and create comprehensive business reports in real time.
+Moreover, companies can adopt an ERP system that allows them to integrate their business functions, automate financial reports, and create comprehensive business and inventory reports in real time.
 If you want to get a free demo of our tour product, click here!